 The type of soil in the yard generally dictates the amount of water it will hold.
 Sandy soils drain better than ones that are heavy with clay.
-Loamy soil is the best-possible kind.
+Loamy soil is the best-possible kind for most plants.
 Once the soil type is known, it's easier to establish a watering schedule that works well for the trees, bushes and plants in the yard.
 Some amendments to the soil can also be made if needed to make it more suitable for a particular type of plant.

 Keep in mind that any new trees and bushes will require more frequent watering to help them get established properly and to create a successful root system.
 Be sure to deeply water any new planting so that it develops well and stays healthy.
 Some homeowners even like to use a slow-release watering bag to provide newly planted trees with consistent moisture.
 These can be helpful.

 One of the main factors to weigh in choosing landscape shrubs and trees is the final size of the planting when it is full grown.
 It's easy to place bushes too close together and then have a spacing problem once they begin to fill in.
 The same goes for trees.
 It's fun to pick out a nice-looking ornamental tree, but the planting location has to be considered carefully to make sure it has the room to reach full size comfortably without coming too close to the house or taking over a patio area.
 Shrubs and trees aren't as easy to move as plants and flowers.